Rethinking Plastics Campaign

 “But plastic bags are so convenient!”

-Plastic manufacturing’s air pollution contributes greatly to global “weirding” (extreme weather of all sorts) we are experiencing is the result. - Non-biodegradable
+Plastic manufacturing’s air pollution contributes to “global weirding” (extreme weather of all sorts).

-More than 100,000 marine mammals and turtles, one million seabirds, and countless fish worldwide are killed by plastic rubbish each year. - Choking the ocean
+An estimated 100,000 marine mammals and turtles, one million seabirds, and countless fish worldwide are killed by plastic rubbish each year.

 Beaches on every continent are littered with plastic scraps and particles.
-In a recent surface trawl of the North Pacific Gyre, 46 pounds of plastic were found for every pound of zooplankton. - We’re eating plastic
+In a 2008 surface trawl of the North Pacific Gyre, 46 pounds of plastic were found for every pound of zooplankton.

 Green Sangha’s Work